runtypes/runtypes/README.md

 ## Example

-For example, suppose you have objects which represent asteroids, planets, ships and personnel.
+Suppose you have objects which represent asteroids, planets, ships and personnel.
 In TypeScript, you might model them like so:

 ```ts